About (2025 version)

 I am sometimes what I don’t want to be.
 But sometimes I become what I have always wanted to be.
 Who am I really?

-There’s so much to learn about a lot of things, including our own selves.
+There’s so much to learn about a lot of things.
+Life is short, knowledge is vast.

 About (2024 version)